i-am-aditya/Theory-of-Computation/README.md

 # Theory-of-Computation
-This repository contains my assignment work related to Theory of Computation (ToC) aka Formal Language and Automata where the codes for various concepts in ToC are implemented.
+**This repository contains my assignment work related to Theory of Computation (ToC) aka Formal Language and Automata where the codes for various concepts in ToC are implemented.**

-** The output for the Python code "FA.py" is: **
+** (Individual work) The output for the Python code "FA.py" is: **

 Enter list of states separated by spaces: q0 q1 q2 q3